ashiklom/pecan.book/Using-Git.md

 The Basic Workflow is a starting point.
 The standard method used for PEcAn is found below under [Recommended Workflow](https://github.com/PecanProject/pecan/wiki/_preview#recommended-workflow-for-pecan-and-bety-developers)

 * GIT encourages to branch "early and often"
+ * First pull from master
  * Branch before working on feature
  * One branch per feature
- * You can switch easy between branches
+ * You can switch easily between branches
  * Merge feature into main line when branch done

             git branch <name of branch>